 Prospective students will be considered for admission if the following requirements are fulfilled.
-Students must be/have the following before the first day of the class:
+Students must have the following before the first day of the class:

 - 1. High School Diploma or a General Education Development Certificate (G.E.D) - 2.
 A signed enrollment application, along with the non-refundable registration fee - 3.
 A signed preliminary self-disclosed personal criminal background information - 4.
 A signed general self-disclosed medical health information form - 5.
 Copy of the Photo ID - 6.
-Pass the \ Wonderlic Scholastic Level Exam SLE-Q - 7.
-A 2 page, double spaced Statement of Purpose - 8.
-An interview with the Ultrasound Program Director
+Pass the Wonderlic Scholastic Level Exam SLE-Q - 7.
+A 2 page, double spaced Statement of Purpose (Sonography Programs Only) - 8.
+An interview with the Program Director (Sonography Programs Only)

-Prospective students would be required to pass the Wonderlic Scholastic Level Exam SLE-Q. Individuals would have 8 minutes to complete 30 questions.
+Prospective students are required to pass the Wonderlic Scholastic Level Exam SLE-Q. Individuals would have 8 minutes to complete 30 questions.